heckler1/ansible_playbooks/README.md

-All scripts require the sudo password to be set.
+All scripts will run on CentOS 7 or Ubuntu 16.04.
+They require the sudo password to be set.
 This can be done at runtime with -K, or by setting the variable "ansible_become_pass".

-The Initial Configuration script performs the following tasks on either CentOS 7, or Ubuntu 16.04:
+The Initial Configuration script performs the following tasks:

 1. It fully updates the host to the latest packages.
 2. It cleans out any orphaned dependencies and the like with autoremove.